-ANNKA KULTYS GALLERY is a phygital contemporary and new media art gallery located in East London, founded in 2015 by Annka Kultys.
+ANNKA KULTYS GALLERY is a phygital art gallery (blend of physical and digital experiences), located in East London and founded in 2015 by Annka Kultys.
 In the short time since its opening, the gallery has emerged as a leading platform for a future generation of artists.
-With its ground-breaking representation of Ai-Da Robot since June 2020, ANNKA KULTYS GALLERY has become the first gallery in the world to represent a robot artist.
-In April 2020, the gallery launched the metagallery [The art happens here], an online platform dedicated to showcasing NFTs and digital art in its ‘natural habitat’.
-This online environment provides a natural extension to the gallery’s offline programme, one of whose strengths is the presentation of ‘digital natives’, or artists whose work engages with technology and the internet.
+With its ground-breaking representation of Ai-Da Robot since June 2020, ANNKA KULTYS GALLERY has become the first gallery in the world to represent a humanoid robot artist.

 Offline, the gallery exhibition programme (with a strong focus on LGBTQ+ artists) consists of six solo shows a year featuring mainly paintings, sculptures, and works on paper, augmented by occasional live performances.
 ANNKA KULTYS GALLERY also hosts two annual group exhibitions: one in January — called CACOTOPIA, the gallery’s annual survey of leading emerging artists within the contemporary art space (enabling them to debut their works within the commercial sphere in London); and one in July, in collaboration with a guest curator (aimed at highlighting new perspectives within the contemporary art world).
 This year the guest curator was the German writer and curator, Anika Meier.

 ANNKA KULTYS GALLERY — offline space (around 1,000 sqf)